KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Method

-KiU-Net is a two-branch network where one branch is Kite-Net and the other is U-Net.
-This network exploits the low-level fine edge capturing power of Kite-Net as well the high-level shape capturing power of U-Net.
-KiU-Net has been illustrated in Fig \ref{arch1}.(a).
-The input image is forwarded to both Kite-Net and U-Net in parallel.
-Each conv block in the encoder of Kite-Net has a conv 2D layer followed by a bilinear upsampling layer with coeffecient of two and ReLU activation.
-Each conv block in the encoder of U-Net has a conv 2D layer followed by a max-pooling layer with kernel size of two and ReLU activation.
-In each conv block in the decoder of Kite-Net, we have a conv 2D layer followed by a max-pooling layer with kernel size of two and ReLU activation.
-Similarly for U-Net, we have a conv 2D layer followed by a bilinear upsampling layer with coeffecient of two and ReLU activation in its decoder.
-We have 3 such conv blocks in encoder and decoder in both Kite-Net and U-Net branches of KiU-Net.
-We then add the output feature maps of Kite-Net and U-Net and forward them through a 1 $\times$ 1 conv 2D layer to obtain the prediction.
-All the conv layers in our network (except for the last layer) are of $3 \times 3$ size with stride 1 and padding 1.
+With the success of KiU-Net for 2D segmentation \cite{valanarasu2020kiu}, we propose KiU-Net 3D for volumetric segmentation from 3D medical scans.
+In the encoder of Kite-Net 3D branch, every conv block has a conv 3D layer followed by a trilinear upsampling layer with coeffecient of two and ReLU activation.
+In decoder, every conv block has a conv 3D layer followed by a 3D max-pooling layer with coeffecient of two and ReLU activation.
+Similarly, in the encoder of U-Net 3D branch, every conv block has a conv 3D layer followed by a 3D max-pooling layer with coefficient of two and ReLU activation.
+In decoder, every conv block has a conv 3D layer followed by a trilinear upsampling layer with coefficient of two and ReLU activation.
+We have CRFB block across each layer in KiU-Net 3D similar to KiU-Net.
+The difference in the CRFB block architecture of KiU-Net 3D is that we have conv 3D layers and trilinear upsampling instead of conv 2D layers and bilinear upsampling like in KiU-Net.
+The output of both the branches are then added and forwarded to $1 \times 1 \times 1$ conv 3D layer to get the prediction voxel.
+All the conv layers in our network (except for the last layer) have $3 \times 3 \times 3$ kernel sizes with stride 1 and padding 1.
+KiU-Net 3D is illustrated in Fig \ref{arch2} (a).